GOCompetition/C3DataUtilities/output.md

 * summary.csv: a CSV-formatted version of summary.json where the column names are created by concatenating the corresponding keys in the JSON version.

 The summary is a dictionary, and we give selected elements of the structure below, focusing on those that are most likely to be useful.
 New fields may be added from time to time, but generally fields will not be removed.
+The units are those of the formulation document.

 summary
 * problem_data_file: problem filename passed as an argument to the script